vehicle-lang/tutorial/resources-by-dataset/mnist/README.md

 This is an example of a specification for the widely studied adversarial robustness problem.
-At a high-level the specification states that any small small perturbation to the input, e.g. adjusting a few pixels, should not significantly change the output of the network.
+At a high-level the specification states that any small perturbation to the input, e.g. adjusting a few pixels, should not significantly change the output of the network.